vuwgenomics/mapnet2023/_pages/register.md

 – Note: We will try to accomodate all abstract submissions within the oral presentation schedule, however if we receive more abstracts than there are available times we will not be able to provide a presentation opportunity for everyone

 INSTRUCTIONS
-• Abstracts must be written in English and/or te reo Māori
+• Abstracts must be written in English and/or te reo Māori<br />
-• Include in the abstract: Title, Presenting Author & Affiliations / address, Additional Authors & details, and the body of the abstract
+• Include in the abstract: Title, Presenting Author & Affiliations / address, Additional Authors & details, and the body of the abstract<br />
 • Abstracts will be submitted as an attachment (MS Word or similar format) to the e-mail: mapnet2019@vuw.ac.nz
 • Title of Abstract has a 15 word limit
 • Body of the Abstract has a 250 word limit